yc-actions/yc-sls-function/README.md

 ## Permissions

-For this action to proceed, the utilized service account must possess the `serverless.functions.admin` role.
+For this action to proceed, the utilized Service Account must possess the `serverless.functions.admin` role.
 Furthermore, the `iam.serviceAccounts.user` role is essential, as it allows for operations with service accounts and is necessary for using the `service-account` parameter.

 ## License Summary